 So, for 2022/23, it’s decided!
 You’re going to write your bucket list and, above all, make it happen.
 Cheer!
-And to help you fill it, I have compiled 10 experiences and 10 ideas of things to do before you die, which I invite you to draw.
+And to help you fill it, I have compiled 10 amazing things to do before you die list, which I invite you to draw.

 1. Admire an aurora borealis

 An aurora borealis is nothing more than an observable atmospheric phenomenon near the north pole (the equivalent near the south pole is called an “Aurora Australis”).

 Visiting the cold top of the world to see the Aurora Borealis is a complete experience.
 Not only will it boost your love for exploration, but it will also give you the sensation of triumph.
 Once you are there, looking at the wholeness of it, you’ll be able to reminisce, and it is 100% assured that your life will never be the same, in a good way, obviously!

 Caused by the friction between solar wind particles and the Earth’s upper atmosphere, it manifests as large green light streaks in the sky.
 Nothing to do, therefore, with the Martians.
 Nevertheless, it is one of the world’s most spectacular and magical natural phenomena and certainly one of the 10 amazing things to do before you die.

 If you didn’t have the chance to take music lessons when you were little (and I’m not talking about the recorder massacres organized in colleges…), you might be dreaming of getting started.
 To learn Wonderwall on the guitar, slap on a bass, or play the piano standing up.
 And for you, that means a lot.